-Proposals for projects in the area of scientific library services and information systems must be structured in accordance with the relevant proposal preparation instructions:
+Proposals for projects in the Scientific Library Services and Information Systems area must be structured in accordance with the relevant proposal preparation instructions.

 Please base your proposal on the outline in this template.
 Specific explanatory comments regarding this programme can be found in the supplementary guidelines under V.